 The second paragraph talks about the writer’s “several years of experience including time spent as a deckhand in leadership roles.”
 The third paragraph also mentions, “I have demonstrated strong leadership skills.”

 While the writer should mention their leadership skills, especially because moving to lead deckhand is probably a step up the career ladder, there is no mention of how the writer used their leadership skills.

 This is precisely what recruiters say job seekers should avoid.
 Saying you possess leadership skills is fine, but unless you explain how you used them, the phrase is meaningless.
-You have to include an example of your leadership skills as a quantifiable result that made a positive impact on the team.

 I have several years of experience working on ships, including time spent as a deckhand and in leadership roles.
 For example, I was once asked to lead a raid on a village that was rumored to have an extensive gold reserve.
 I selected a team of eight deckhands, created the raiding plan, and successfully led my crew in under the cover of darkness.
 Not only were none of my crewmates killed, captured, or seriously injured, we also recovered nearly 10,000 gold pieces.